 \subsection{Exploiting Repeated Patterns from Depth Scaling}

-\Cref{plot:speedup_throughput_inc_stacks_rel_combined} plots the throughput multiplier for the convolutional and MHA blocks separately.
+\Cref{plot:speedup_throughput_inc_stacks_rel_combined} plots the throughput multiplier relative to the uncompiled graph for the convolutional and MHA blocks separately.
 Note that the Y-axis scaling is non-uniform to accentuate the relationship between compiler-device pairs at a set batch size.

-Unsurprisingly, we observe comparable behavior of convolutional blocks and MHA blocks as with convolutional-based and transformer-based architectures.
+Unsurprisingly, we observe comparable behavior from convolutional and MHA blocks, similar to that of convolutional- and transformer-based architectures.
 However, the depth noticeably impacts the throughput relationship between the compilers.
-This trend remains even when performance starts to saturate due to high computational load from large batch sizes and block widths.
-For example, for the MHA block at batch size 8 with embed dimension 128, using the TensorRT compiler on the GPU, the throughput is roughly twice that of the baseline dynamic computational graph on a single block, but jumps to eightfold when stacking six repeating blocks. \Cref{tab:depth_scaling_conv} and \Cref{tab:depth_scaling_mha} quantify how varying compilers can leverage the repeating patterns.
-We compute the \textit{slope} with the least‑squares fit to measure how much speed-up changes as we increase the depth.
-A positive slope implies that each additional layer makes the compiler’s advantage even larger.
-In contrast, a negative slope means that extra blocks diminish initial gains.
-The \textit{retention} is simply the ratio between the speed-up factor with the deepest stack and the speed-up factor with a single block.
-A value close to 1 implies that a compiler is agnostic towards the depth parameter, i.e., it cannot leverage the repeated block patterns.
-Values above 1 imply that the compiler can leverage repeated blocks.
+This trend persists even when performance begins to saturate due to the high computational load from large batch sizes and block widths.
+For example, the MHA block at a batch size of 8 with an embedding dimension of 128, using the TensorRT compiler on the GPU, achieves a throughput roughly twice that of the baseline dynamic computational graph on a single block, but increases to eightfold when stacking six repeating blocks.
+Conversely, convolutional architectures perform best using ONNX and OpenVINO on Xeon CPUs across the majority of our experiment configurations. \Cref{tab:depth_scaling_conv} and \Cref{tab:depth_scaling_mha} quantify whether compilers can leverage the repeating patterns.

-For convolutional blocks, the speed-ups of the vendor-specific compilers with hardware optimization are \textit{amplified} by increasing the depth.
-The convolutional blocks are a repeated sequence of the simple \texttt{Conv \textrightarrow BatchNorm \textrightarrow ReLU} pattern.
-The simple design aids the hardware-based compilers.
-The vendor-specific compilers can leverage the repeating patterns and tile and fuse them into smaller or larger kernels.
-For example, this can occur by collapsing all 3N pointwise ops into one fused pass, or merging multiple 2D convolutions into one multi‑stage convolution that reuses intermediate results.
-As we increase the depth, the \textit{amortized} overhead per block of kernel launch, memory barriers, and descriptor setup decreases.
-Conversely, the software-based optimization of ONNX shows weaker improvements.

-The retention values of MHA blocks are, on average, less than for convolutional blocks, i.e., the compilers cannot leverage the repeated patterns as effectively.
-The dependency graph of the \texttt{\texttt{Linear(QKV) \textrightarrow Reshape \textrightarrow MatMul \textrightarrow Softmax \textrightarrow MatMul \textrightarrow Add \textrightarrow LayerNorm \textrightarrow ReLU}} is significantly more complex, such that we may get good one-block kernels, but stacking them does not result in intra-block fusion.

-\bboxed{The results reveal that the increased efficiency of using repeated patterns of simple layers may outweigh the benefits of more sophisticated but complex layer types in resource-constrained environments.}